How to Compress PDF Files in Java

 IronPDF is a powerful Java PDF library that offers users the ability to create/generate, manipulate, compress, download, and read PDF files from any language or programming environment.
 It's capable of creating highly accurate documents with features like document control, form filling, image embedding, compression, and more.

-What sets IronPDF apart is its ability to compress existing PDFs, enabling users to reduce their file size significantly while retaining the highest quality output.
+What sets IronPDF apart is its ability to compress existing PDFs, enabling users to significantly reduce their file size while retaining the highest quality output.
 This makes it perfect for large documents that need to be shared quickly over the internet or through email without sacrificing file quality.

 Compress PDF Documents Using IronPDF